Mario Pagliaro is Research Director

 Italy’s Parliament.

-Italy and abroad in the context of international collaborations.
+in Italy and abroad in the context of international

-Some of his former sudents and post-docs today work at prestigious
+collaborations.
+Some of his former sudents and post-docs today

-He has been appointed in several international committees with
+He has been appointed in several international Full Professor,

 appointments so far in Doctoral evaluation committees from

-Universidad Rey Juan Carlos (Spain), Université Lille 1 Sciences
+(Belgium), Universidad Rey Juan Carlos (Spain), Université Lille 1

 committee of the Ariel University and of the Sami Shamoon College